aushamim/Pet-Adoption-Platform/back-end/README.md

 #

-### Run the following command to start the project
+### Run the following command to start the project in development mode

 `py manage.py runserver `